chaosink/point-line-triangle/README.md

-# point-line-triangle
+# point-line-triangle---audio-visualization
-A demo about points, lines, triangles and mouse cursor.
+A graphic demo about points, lines, triangles and mouse cursor and audio visualization.

 ## Compiling
 ```Shell